softwaremill/jekyll-softwaremill/_posts/company/2013-10-11-scalar-scala-conference-announced.md

 ---

 SoftwareMill is happy to announce that we will be organizing the very first Scala conference in Central Europe - **Scalar**!
 It will take place on 5th of April 2014 in Warsaw, Poland.

+![Scalar - Scala Conference in Central Europe](/img/uploads/2013/10/scalar-logo.png)

+We are thrilled to be a part of vibrant Scala community and we believe that this free-to-attend event will become an excellent place to share knowledge and experience between developers from our region.

 Please visit [scalar-conf.com](http://scalar-conf.com) for more information and drop us your e-mail if you wish to be notified of further developments.

-![Scalar - Scala Conference in Central Europe](/img/uploads/2013/10/scalar-logo.png)

-Event will be free-to-attend as we want to build and strengthen community around Scala, a community, that we believe, is eager to share their knowledge and experience with the growing numbers of Scala developers in our region.